yveskaufmann/DBOpenData2016/README.md

 # DBOpenData2016

-This is our result from [DBHackDay 2016](https://www.mindboxberlin.com/index.php/hackday.html), the project objective was it to visualize usage/rental data of [Call-a-Bikes](http://data.deutschebahn.com/dataset/data-call-a-bike).
+This is our result from [DBHackDay 2016](https://www.mindboxberlin.com/index.php/hackday.html), the project objective was it to visualize usage/rental data from [Call-a-Bike](http://data.deutschebahn.com/dataset/data-call-a-bike).

 There is also a Demo page: [Beauty-of-Bikes-Demo](https://yveskaufmann.github.io/DBOpenData2016/).